bexelbie/bexelbie.github.io/_drafts/backup/part2.md

 * 1 copy of your data
 * 1 copy stored locally

-This is data that is never stored twice and you decide to gamble on not having a storage failure.
+This is data that is never stored twice and which you believe will never be subject to a storage medium failure.
 I strongly discourage choosing this policy without fully understanding the risks.
 Interestingly, this is actually the policy most of us have adopted by default.
 This is sad.
-This will not be a cute story.
+This is not a cute story.

 We'll explore these rules, especially the 1-1 rule,  relative to data types later.

 # What does it mean to restore?

-Restoring is the act of getting your data back from an backup.
-It is a lot more than just reversing the process though.
-Depending on the kind of situation you have, you may be starting with a brand new computer that needs an operating system and settings.
-In other cases, such as with mobile phones, you have a functioning device but just need to get your data back.
+Restoring is the act of getting your data back from a backup.
+Restoring is a lot more than just reversing the backup process though.
+Depending on the kind of recovery situation you are in, you may literally be starting from scratch.
+Imagine the difference between starting from a brand new computer that needs an operating system and settings versus starting witha mobile phone that is a functioning device but is missing your personal data.
 There is no point in backing data up, if you don't have a plan for recovering it.

 Restoring can also mean recovering very specific files, such as those you accidentally deleted, or going back to previous versions of files you have overwritten.
 A good way to think about restoring is to consider your likely needs.
 For example, if you always buy your laptop with an operating system pre-installed, you're unlikely to need to do a bare-metal restoration.

-For me, I believe these scenarios are likely:
+For me, I believe these recovery scenarios are likely:

 * Recovery of all data and settings to a brand new laptop that has no operating system.
-I currently run [Fedora](https://getfedora.org) and it doesn't come pre-installed.
+I currently run [Fedora](https://getfedora.org) and it doesn't come pre-installed on my laptop.
 * Recovery of all data stored on an external disk due to disk failure.
 There are only two kinds of disks, those that have failed and those are that are going to fail.
 * Recovery of all data and settings to my mobile phone, which comes pre-installed with an operating system and uses the vendor's application store.

-As I mentioned above, recovering recently deleted files and rolling back to older versions is rarely something I need.
+As I mentioned in [part 1](part1.md), recovering recently deleted files and rolling back to older versions is rarely something I need.
 It is not important enough to make my list of recovery requirements.
 For most files I am solving this problem with version control systems such as `git` that are outside of the scope of this series.

 ## Conclusion

 This short introduction to the theory behind backups, especially the 3-2-1 Rule will allow you to start making choices.
 As you'll see in the next section, not all data is easy to think about and a lot of companies and devices are trying to solve parts of this problem for you.
 Take advantage of that.
-We also talked about recovery, possibly the most important part of the whole question.
-If you can't recovery it, you may as well have never backed it up.
+We also talked about recovery, possibly the most important part of the whole process.
+If you can't recover your data, you may as well have never backed it up.

 Read the next part to begin thinking about how to classify data so you can figure out what to do about it.
 I've included some optional homework below.
 You may find it useful if plan to adopt or adapt this for yourself.

 ## Homework

 1. One of the major principles of the 3-2-1 rule is the separation of backups into "remote" copies and "local" copies.
 What do these places mean to you?
 For some of you remote could mean everything from the trunk of your car to the cloud.
-Local may harder to define if you're a digital nomad where even local copies are always literally right next to each other.
+Local may harder to define if you're, for example, a digital nomad, where both local copies are always literally always right next to each other.
 If you had to store objects or buy services, what are the things about them that make them local or remote.

-2. What are the likely recover scenarios for you?
+2. What are the likely recovery scenarios for you?